Duke William (ship): Voyage

 On November 25, Duke William sailed out of the bay of Canso.
 On the third day at sea there was a storm and Duke William became separated from the other two ships.
 Ruby ran aground in a storm on Pico Island in the Azores, which caused the death of 213 of the Acadians on board.

 Almost two weeks after the ships were separated, late in the day on December 10, Duke William re-encountered Violet.
 Violet was sinking; during the night Duke William sprung a leak and the Acadians assisted at the pumps.
 In the morning on December 11, after a brief squall, Violet sank with all the Acadians on board.

 The Acadians and crew on Duke William tried for three days to pump the water from her.
 Captain Nichols recorded: "We continued in this dismal situation three days; the ship, notwithstanding our endeavours, full of water, and expected to sink every minute."
 Captain Nichols reports that he gave up and announced to the Acadians and crew: "I told them we must be content with our fate; and as we sure certain we had done our duty, we should submit to Providence, to the Almighty will, with pious resignation."

 Despite this resignation, Captain Nichols dispatched both the long boat and cutter that were on board so that they might approach any passing vessels.
-On the morning of December 13, two English vessels were within sight of Duke William.
+On the morning of December 13, two British vessels were within sight of Duke William.
 Captain Nichols records: "I went and acquainted the priest [Girrard] and the old gentleman [Noel Doiron] with the good news.
 The old man took me in his aged arms, and cried for joy."
 The ships did not stop.
 During the possible rescue, Duke William almost got separated from the long boat and the cutter.
 As the long boat and cutter returned, a Danish ship appeared in the distance.
 Again those aboard thought they were saved, but the Danish ship, like those before, sailed away from them.